メインコンテンツまでスキップ

 Match rulesets define the logic that AccelByte Gaming Services (AGS) Matchmaking will use to determine if and when match tickets can be paired together.
 Here are some key terms associated with rulesets:

-• Custom Parameters: key-value pairs that represent player preferences passed to AGS Matchmaking from the game client as part of the match request.
+• Custom Parameters: Key-value pairs that represent player preferences passed to AGS Matchmaking from the game client as part of the match request.
 Examples include map, language, and crossplay player preferences.

-• Rule Flexing: the process by which a configured rule will be relaxed over time.
+• Rule Flexing: The process by which a configured rule will be relaxed over time.
 Configuring rule flexing can help prevent players from experiencing long queue times.

 This article will show you how to configure rules to enable team-based, skill-based, and custom parameter matching between players.
 It will also show you how to flex those rules over time to help reduce wait times in situations where there may be low player traffic or a large skill variance between players.